What is Cambridge ICE?

 Is it necessary to submit entries in order to be awarded the Cambridge ICE certificate?

-Yes.
-A School must make a separate entry for the Cambridge ICE Award for each candidate who fulfils the Cambridge ICE entry criteria.
-To enter a candidate for the Cambridge ICE Award, a School must make an entry by means of the Cambridge ICE entry code in addition to the syllabus and option codes for the examinations the candidate takes.
-Failure to include Cambridge ICE in the candidate entry will result in only IGCSE certificates being issued without the Cambridge ICE certificate.
+A school must make a separate entry for the Cambridge ICE Award for each student who fulfils the Cambridge ICE entry criteria.
+To enter a student for the Cambridge ICE Award, the school must make an entry by means of the Cambridge ICE entry code in addition to the syllabus and option codes for the examinations the student takes.
+Failure to include Cambridge ICE in the student entry will result in only IGCSE certificates being issued without the Cambridge ICE certificate.